ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_seaice.rst

    grid cells with a sea ice concentration of at least 15%.

-.. fig_seaice_4:
+.. _fig_seaice4:
 .. figure:: ../../source/namelists/figures/seaice/figure_namelist_seaice_anncyc-Antarctic.png
-   :width: 14cm
+   :width: 60%
+   :align: center

-   Same as :numref:`fig_seaice_tsline-Arctic`, but for the annual cycle of Antarctic sea ice extent.
+   Same as :numref:`fig_seaice3`, but for the annual cycle of Antarctic sea ice extent.